rte-france/l2rpn-baselines/docs/ppo_stable_baselines.rst

 .. currentmodule:: l2rpn_baselines.ppo_stablebaselines

-PPO Stable Baselines
+PPO: with stable-baselines3
 ===========================================================

 Description
 -----------
-This "baseline" aims at providing a code example on how to use an agent from the Sable Baselines repository (see https://stable-baselines3.readthedocs.io/en/master/) with grid2op.
+This "baseline" aims at providing a code example on how to use an agent from the Sable Baselines3 repository (see https://stable-baselines3.readthedocs.io/en/master/) with grid2op.

 It also serve a second goal, to show how to train a PPO agent to perform